yuandi42/dotfiles/README.md

 The repo contains my daily configuration of X11 window manager, shell and other not-so-vital stuff.
-The distro I use is Arch Linux, however, scripts and config here may be helpful for other distrobutions.
+The distro I use is Arch Linux, however, scripts and config here may be helpful for other distributions.

-All dotfiles are managed by GNU stow, and are separated according to categorines roughly.
+All dotfiles are managed by GNU stow, and are separated according to categories roughly.
 Note that since version 2.30, `stow(8)` added new options `--dotfiles`, which enables special handling for "dotfiles", and a file and dir in this repo whose name begins with "dot-" actually correspond to a real hidden